Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Introduction

 While our ability to guarantee that most block subdictionaries of a dictionary that satisfies the block incoherence condition are well conditioned makes us optimistic about the use of such dictionaries in inference problems, there remains an analytical gap in going from conditioning of block subdictionaries to performance of inference tasks.
 Our second main contribution in this regard is the application of results concerning the conditioning of block subdictionaries to provide tighter verifiable conditions for average-case block-sparse recovery (i.e., obtaining $\beta$ from $y=\Phi\beta$ with $\beta$ being block sparse) and average-case block-sparse regression (i.e., estimating $\Phi \beta$ from $y=\Phi\beta + \text{noise}$ with $\beta$ being block sparse).

-Last, but not least, we carry out a series of numerical experiments to highlight an aspect of inference under the linear model that is rarely discussed in the related literature: \emph{the spectral norm of the dictionary $\|\Phi\|_2$ influences the inference performance much more than any of its other measures}.
-Specifically, our results show that performances of block-sparse recovery and regression are inversely proportional to $\|\Phi\|_2^2$ and tend to be independent of correlations between the columns of $\Phi$ for the most part---an outcome that also hints at the possible (orderwise) tightness of our results concerning the conditioning of block subdictionaries.
+Last, but not least, we carry out a series of numerical experiments to highlight an aspect of inference under the linear model that is rarely discussed in the related literature: \emph{the spectral norm (and the related quadratic-mean block coherence measure) of the dictionary $\Phi$ influence the inference performance much more than any of its other measures}.
+Specifically, our results show that performances of block-sparse recovery and regression are inversely proportional to $\|\Phi\|_2^2$ and tend to be independent of correlations between individual columns of $\Phi$ for the most part---an outcome that also hints at the possible (orderwise) tightness of our results concerning the conditioning of block subdictionaries.